 Most dog owners expect a couple of doggy kisses every now and then as that is how many dogs show their affection.
 However, some dogs can turn a couple of licks into a non-stop slobber-fest.
-Since we have yet to learn how to have a two-way verbal conversation with our dogs, it can seem impossible to make them stop doing something we don’t want them to do.
-And unless you like going to work sopping wet, this applies to excessive licking, too.
+Lots of pet owner are puzzled on Why Is My Dog Licking Everything All Of A Sudden?”

 Every dog is different, so I can’t tell you exactly why your particular dog is licking, but I can help you try to identify the problem yourself.
 Down below, I have listed some ways you can use to stop your dog from excessive licking.

-Why Is Your Dog Licking?
+Why Do Dogs Lick You?
 Identifying Licking Triggers

 How do you stop your dog from licking if you don’t know the cause?
 That’s not possible, unfortunately.
 That means that before we can hope to fix the excessive licking, we have to identify why your dog is licking so much in the first place.